kurianaben/Austin-Permit-Analysis-Project/README.md

-## Data Analysis Project - Economic Trends vs Building Permits in Austin, TX
+## Economic Signals & Building Permits in Austin, TX (2009-2024)

-This project involves exploratory data analysis (EDA) and report building using Excel and PowerBI.

-This project was done to see what correlation, if any, there was with the amount of **building permits** (both residential & commercial) the residents of Austin, TX, applied for and the general economic conditions of the US during the same time period for the years of 2009 to 2024.
+This project was done to see the exploratory and statistical analysis of how macro economic conditions relate to **Austin building permits** (total, residential, commercial) on a month-by-month basis from 2009-2024.

-The reason I decided to do this particular project was because I love learning about the real estate industry and thought that there might be some interesting information and correlations I could uncover, and wanted to test out my statistical analysis skills.
-I chose Austin, TX, for the city in this project simply because I like the city.
-Loosely speaking, however, I believe similar trends can be found if this project was replicated with any other city.
+The reason I decided to do this particular project was because I love learning about the real estate industry and thought that there might be some interesting information and correlations I could uncover using open source data, and also wanted to test out my statistical analysis skills.
 ___
 ### Dataset